-A user can be restricted to only see and change certain sections or parts of ftrack and this is entirely up to the user administrator.
+A user can be restricted to only seeing and changing certain sections or parts of ftrack, and this is entirely up to the user administrator.
 Everything regarding permissions can be changed in the permissions and roles system.
-Custom roles can be set up that restricts what a user can do and not do and these roles can be assigned to specific users depending on needs.
+Custom roles can be set up that restrict what a user can do and not do, and these roles can be assigned to specific users depending on needs.

-ftrack comes with four default roles that fits most studios but sometimes you want to be more detailed on what can be seen and changed.
+ftrack comes with five default roles that fit most studios, but sometimes you want to be more detailed on what can be seen and changed.
 The Roles page in Settings can be used to add, edit and remove roles.

 The default roles are:

-This user can only see the project he/she is assigned to and only change the status on assigned tasks.
+This user can only see the project he/she is assigned to and only change the status of assigned tasks.

 This user can change everything in ftrack, add and remove users and see all data in the system.